GundamMerlin/Ink-About-In/README.md

 ### Threats:
 Sometimes I get stuck and throw my plan of attack out the window and start panic coding while not understanding what exactly my code or plan is doing
+Trying to shift my workflow and mentality high-low to a fluid slow burn build up.